mitshell/CryptoMobile/README.md

 [Python wiki](https://wiki.python.org/moin/WindowsCompilers).
 When building on a Windows system using the MSVC compiler, the .c files will be automatically renamed to .cc by the install script in order to get them compiled correctly by the MSVC compiler.

+To be noted also that the library builds and runs fine with pypy3.

 ### Installing the ctypes version instead of the CPython wrappers
 There is still the possibility to install manually the historical version of the library which uses